 Museum of Contemporary Art Taipei, Contemporary art museum in Datong District, Taiwan

-The building dates to 1921 during Japanese rule and originally functioned as Jian Cheng Elementary School.
-After World War II, it served as the Taipei City Government headquarters before its conversion to a museum.
+The building was constructed in 1921 during Japanese rule as the Jian Cheng Elementary School.
+After World War II it served as the Taipei City Government headquarters for several decades before being converted into a contemporary art museum in 2001.

 The community of curious travelers